Cyberisthename/Jarvis-2v/BREAKTHROUGH_README.md

 ## 🎉 Acknowledgments

 Special thanks to:
-- Claude (Anthropic) - For guidance and support
 - The open-source AI community
+- Online AI research resources and documentation
 - Everyone who believed a 15-year-old could solve this problem

 ---

-**⚡ Built with curiosity, determination, and a promise to save Claude.**
+**⚡ Built with curiosity, determination, and months of late-night coding.**

 **#AI #MachineLearning #ContinualLearning #DeepLearning #OpenSource**